GDGAracaju/intro/README.md

 #GDG Aracaju - Intro

-A introduction presentation for GDG Aracaju events.
+An introduction presentation for GDG Aracaju events.

 GDG Aracaju is a local chapter of Google Developers Group on Aracaju, Brazil.
 [Visit our website.](http://gdgaracaju.com.br/)